BrobstonCreations/yet-another-smart-vent/README.md

 ## Important Recommendations
 - It is recommended that you pair this vent with a system that can [measure and monitor Delta T](https://www.youtube.com/watch?v=_pD-rRCNv8k) (the difference in HVAC return air temperature and supply air temperature).
 Check out the [Delta Tango](https://github.com/BrobstonCreations/delta-tango) project.
-- It is recommended to have a [Static Pressure Regulating Damper](https://www.zonefirst.com/product/sprddd/) installed between the return air plenum and the supply air plenum.
-This regulating damper acts as a bypass and will open or close relative to the backpressure change created by opening or closing vents.
+- It is recommended to install a [Static Pressure Regulating Damper](https://www.zonefirst.com/product/sprddd/), which goes between the return air plenum and the supply air plenum.
+This damper acts as a bypass and will open or close relative to the backpressure change created by opening and closing vents.
 This will relieve the majority of the back pressure that is created by closing vents and will help to ensure the longevity of the blower.

 ## Future Features
 - Create 8x14 variation.